Concetta/airdyne/README.md

   5. Play naughts and crosses
   6. Taking cents and turning into rands and cents
   7. Takings cents and turning into the amount of coins of each
+  8. Calculating the area of a circle when radius is given